 Try to imagine how much the CadMerc could bring at the Monterey Sports Car Auctions in August or at Barrett-Jackson next January?

-Our guess: the sky's the limit!
+Our best guess: the sky's the limit!